Portrait of Alexander I of Russia: Sitter

 Alexander had made peace and allied with Napoleon at the Treaty of Tilsit in 1807, but following the French invasion of Russia in 1812 he had joined forces with Britain to repel him.
 After the initial defeat of the French Emperor in 1814 during the War of the Sixth Coalition, the Allied sovereigns visited London for victory celebrations in June 1814.
 Alexander remained a prominent member of the international Congress System, until 1825, when he died in mysterious circumstances.

 Painting

 The Prince Regent commissioned Lawrence to paint several of the visiting dignitaries.
 The resulting works included his Portrait of Marshal Blucher and a depiction of the Russian Cossack commander Matvei Platov.
 Aledander I is depicted standing, looking to the left, in a dark background.
+He is shown in the uniform who wore at the Battle of Leipzig in 1813.

 Lawrence was paid 500 guineas for the work.
 It remains in the Royal Collection and is now on display in the Waterloo Chamber at Windsor Castle.